 If the call to notify us of cancellation is from anyone other than the lead name then the lead name must confirm the cancellation in writing or by email.
 If you need to cancel your booking within 24 hours of departure please call our 24 hour Holiday Helpline on the number given in your holiday documents.

-As we incur costs from the time we confirm your booking and may be unable to resell your holiday, the following cancellation charges will be payable depending on when notification of cancellation is received in accordance with these requirements .
-Charges for optional services including but not limited to insurance premiums, visa charges and Amendment Fees are not refundable in the event of cancellation.
+As we incur costs from the time we confirm your booking and may be unable to resell your holiday, the following cancellation charges will be payable depending on when notification of cancellation is received in accordance with these requirements (please see table 1).
+Charges for optional services including but not limited to insurance premiums, visa charges, excursion charges and Amendment fees are not refundable in the event of a cancellation.

 Please note, if you paid an additional charge at the point of booking to secure specific services such as to cover the cost of a flight with a 'No Frills' airline (or to secure a special airfare or upgrade) or any other service, this cost is non refundable in the event of cancellation as 100% cancellation fee may apply as soon as the booking is made and the ticket is issued.
 Please ask for full details on cancellation charges at the time of booking but the scale of charges shown will be calculated on a % of the cost of all other arrangements and the non-refundable charges will be added to that cancellation charge to give the total charge.